 “What do you think went wrong with the show?”
 I ask.

 “Well, if I were I to make it,” he says, “priority number one would be to assemble a first-rate, well-paid writing room.
 But that never seems to be where the money goes.
 I personally don’t know anything about The Nightly Show, but in my experience a lot of these productions tend to have legions of media types on the team who want their cabs-on-expenses and boozy-Prosecco-Fridays-on-expenses and so on.
 They need to be told: NO. This is comedy; it’s about working hard.
 If you want that lifestyle, go and work in fashion or PR.

-source “I’ve heard really well-paid panel show writers, when asked if they would write a sitcom, say: ‘What’s the point?’
+can i buy erythromycin over the counter in the uk “I’ve heard really well-paid panel show writers, when asked if they would write a sitcom, say: ‘What’s the point?’